EthanThatOneKid/tuffyhacks.com/docs/digitalocean-ad.md

 Or, you could simply visit Try dot Digital Ocean dot Com Slash Developer Cloud.

-You can also check out our camper guide on TuffyHacks dot Com Slash Guide which has all of this information for your convenience.
+You can also check out our camper guide on TuffyHacks dot Com Slash Guide which has all of the information I covered for your convenience.